rarecoil/ai-passwords/gpt2-small/README.md

 Note that after ever 200 sessions we reset using `gpt2.reset_session`.
 The rig containing the AMD Radeon VII, a Haswell i7-4790K with 32GB RAM, would exhaust memory doing generations over longer ranges.
 With this `batch_size` and `nsamples`, the Radeon generated approximately 111 passwords to the list per second.

-Training was cut short after reaching in excess of 4 million password candidates.
+Generation was cut short after reaching in excess of 4 million password candidates.

 ## Results